 How To Tell Your Partner They're Bad In Bed, As Told By 15 Women Who Have Done It

-A recent Redditor had the same question, so she put it to the good folks of Reddit.
-The responses were… very illuminating.
-As it turns out, it was pretty split between those who took on the challenge of walking their partner through their sexual shortcomings and those who didn’t say anything all, opting instead to never gave that partner another opportunity to disappoint them.
-They all did however all have some amazingly cringe-worthy experiences along the way.
-So, what do you say we pop some popcorn and gawk at these very NSFW sexual train wrecks together.
+OK, so now that we all know what we should be doing, I’m curious how women who have been in this situation have handled it IRL.
+As it turns out, I am not alone.
+A Redditor recently had the same question, so she put it to the good folks of Reddit.
+The responses were pretty evenly split between those who who took on the challenge of walking their partner through their sexual shortcomings and those who didn’t say anything at all, opting instead to never give that partner another opportunity to disappoint them.
+But what they all had in common is that their experiences are totally relatable.

 Women Who Did The Work